Bioconductor/BBS/Doc/Build-Machine-Network.md

 workers inside the DMZ and public IPs for masters.

-Once we no longer have MacStadium machines, the master builders can also resolve to their private IPs since nothing from outside the DMZ should need to access them.
-When that happens, make these DNS changes in Route53:
+Once we no longer have MacStadium machines, the master builders can also resolve to their private IPs if nothing from outside the DMZ is accessing them.
+If off-site persons have requested direct access to the malbecs, then they may be using the public IP.
+This would need to be confirmed with RPCI IT, i.e., holes in the firewall for specific IPs that are not build machines.

+If no external persons are accessing the public IPs, the following changes can be made in Route53:

 Name: malbec1.bioconductor.org
 Type: A